 - Apple Cider Vinegar – This is optional to add to the pie dough.
 I find a little vinegar keeps the dough soft and flaky, and does not add any vinegar flavor to the dough.
 If you don’t have apple cider vinegar, white distilled vinegar also works.

 - Canned Pumpkin – Make sure it is pure canned pumpkin and not pumpkin pie filling.
+Which is what I use in all of my pumpkin recipes, like the cinnamon swirl pumpkin bread and gluten free pumpkin bread.

 - Dark Brown Sugar – I recommend dark brown sugar for the pie filling because it adds a deeper molasses flavor.
 However, light brown sugar will also work.